Matt Ryan Player Prop Bets for NFL Week 18 | Atlanta vs. New Orleans 1/9/2022

 Matchup vs. New Orleans

-- Ryan's 288.5 passing yards per game in 11 matchups against the Saints are 60 more yards than his over/under in Sunday's game.
+- Ryan averaged 288.5 passing yards per game in 11 matchups against the Saints, 58.0 yards more than his over/under for Sunday.

-- Ryan threw a touchdown pass 10 times and multiple TDs in seven of those contests against the Saints.
+- Ryan recorded one touchdown pass 10 times and multiple TDs seven times against the Saints.

 - Note: Ryan's stats vs. Saints date back to 2016.

-- The Saints are conceding 244.7 passing yards per game this year, the NFL's 14th-ranked pass defense.
+- The 244.7 yards per game the Saints are giving up through the air makes them the NFL's 14th-ranked pass defense.

-- The Saints' defense is third in the NFL, giving up 1.2 passing touchdowns per game.
+- The Saints' defense is third in the league, conceding 1.2 passing touchdowns per game.

 Recent Performances

-- Ryan put together a 197-yard performance against the Bills last week, completing 56.5% of his passes.
+- In last week's outing against the Bills, Ryan racked up 197 yards while completing 56.5% of his passes.

-- Ryan has thrown for 648 passing yards over his last three games (216 per game) and has a 63.3% completion percentage (50-of-79), throwing two touchdown passes with zero interceptions.
+- Over his last three games, Ryan has racked up 648 passing yards (216.0 per game) while completing 50 of 79 passes (63.3% completion percentage), with two touchdowns and zero interceptions.

 Ryan's Atlanta Teammates